London Grammar's Dot Major shares "twisted" debut solo single 'Bear'

 The multi-instrumentalist and founding member of the trio announced the track last month, saying it would kick start “a journey of my vision through” electronic music.
 “I hope to see you there,” he added.

-Today (February 16) sees the arrival of the pulsating, 5-minute instrumental track via Pop Can Records.
+Today (February 16) sees the arrival of the pulsating, 5-minute instrumental song via Pop Can Records.

 “Bear is a twisted journey through the heart of an Arp 2600 synthesiser,” Major explained in a statement.
 “I wanted the instrument to feel like it was drifting in and out of consciousness, just about holding onto the sounds surrounding it.”